mx2913/funkwhale/docs/installation/index.rst

    funkwhale_redis_1           1 MiB

-Some users have reported running Funkwhale on Raspberry Pis with a memory consumption of less than 350MiB.
+Some users have reported running Funkwhale on Raspberry Pis with a memory consumption of less than 350 MiB.

 Thus, Funkwhale should run fine on commodity hardware, small hosting boxes and Raspberry Pi.
 We lack real-world examples of such deployments, so don't hesitate